webOSArchive/webos-docs/docs/appstores.md

 There's a vibrant community rescuing, archiving, restoring and even building apps for webOS.
 Since the actual HP App Catalog is gone, you'll need your computer one more time to "side-load" one app that gives you access to the rest of this "after-life" ecosystem.

-## Getting webOS Quick Install
+## Prepare Your Computer

-Like the activation process, this tool works on Mac, Linux and Windows, but requires Java to be installed:
+This tool works on Mac, Linux and Windows, and requires Java and the devices drivers to be installed.
+If you've completed the [activation process documented here](activate.md), you can skip this step, because you've already installed these pieces:

 * Install Java (JDK) for Windows: [https://www.oracle.com/java/technologies/javase-downloads.html](https://www.oracle.com/java/technologies/javase-downloads.html)
 * Install Java for Mac: [https://support.apple.com/en-us/HT204036](https://support.apple.com/en-us/HT204036)
 * Install Java for Linux: [https://java.com/en/download/manual.jsp](https://java.com/en/download/manual.jsp)

+Next you will need the Novacomm driver for your computer:

+* Windows 32-bit (Tested on Windows 7): [Installer MSI](http://www.webosarchive.com/activation/drivers/novacom-win-32/)
+* Windows 64-bit (Tested on Windows 10): [Installer MSI](http://www.webosarchive.com/activation/drivers/novacom-win-64/)
+* macOS 32-bit (Tested up to Mojave): [Installer PKG](http://www.webosarchive.com/activation/drivers/novacom-mac/)
+* macOS 64-bit (For Catalina and Later): [GitHub Release](https://github.com/incidentist/novacomd/releases/tag/macos64)
+* Linux 32-bit (Tested on Ubunutu): [DEB Package](http://www.webosarchive.com/activation/drivers/novacom-linux-32/)
+* Linux 64-bit (Tested on Ubunutu): [DEB Package](http://www.webosarchive.com/activation/drivers/novacom-linux-64/)

+## Download WOSQI

 Once you have Java, you will need to download the webOS Quick Install (WOSQI) tool: